 The Floating Interest Rate and amount of interest to be paid on the floating rate notes for each Floating Rate Interest Period will be determined by the Calculation Agent, rounding the amount of interest to the nearest sub-unit, half of any such sub-unit being rounded upwards.
 Interest on the floating rate notes will be calculated per €1,000 in principal amount of the floating rate notes.
 The Calculation Agent will, upon the request of any holder of the floating rate notes, provide the interest rate at the time of the last interest payment date with respect to the floating rate notes.
-All calculations made by the Calculation Agent shall in the absence of manifest error be conclusive for all purposes and binding on us and the holders of the floating rate notes, there will at all times be a Calculation Agent.
+All calculations made by the Calculation Agent shall in the absence of manifest error be conclusive for all purposes and binding on us and the holders of the floating rate notes.
+So long as the Applicable EURIBOR Rate is required to be determined with respect to the floating rate notes, there will at all times be a Calculation Agent.
 In the event that any then acting Calculation Agent shall be unable or unwilling to act, or that such Calculation Agent shall fail duly to establish the Applicable EURIBOR Rate for any Interest Period, or that we propose to remove such Calculation Agent, we shall appoint ourselves or another person which is a bank, trust company, investment banking firm or other financial institution to act as the Calculation Agent.